Companies grow, and so does their customer base. Hundreds turn to thousands, thousands to millions, and so on.

 Why is Google Analytics most Widely Used?

 There are various reasons for Google analytics being the most popular analytics tool in the market.
 Even though it is a free tool, Google Analytics provides just as much functionality as other paid tools.
-Goal Funnel is one particularly an attractive feature of Google Analytics.
+Goal Funnel is one particularly attractive feature of Google Analytics.

 With Google Analytics, we don’t just get the data for traffic to our site from Google, but also from MSN and Yahoo!
 Search engines.